About

 Source · NIH ODS · Vitamin E fact sheetThe truth

 Your body isn't a beaker.
-Synthetic vitamins often lack the co-factors needed for absorption.
-Synthetic vitamin E is absorbed roughly 50% less efficiently than its natural form.
+Different forms of the same vitamin can absorb differently — for example, synthetic vitamin E is absorbed less efficiently than its natural form.
 The label tells you what's in the bottle, not what reaches your bloodstream.

 03 · The gap we're closing